marequest/MyAndroidTemplate/README.md

-# This is template for current and possibly future Android projects.
+# This is template for current future Android projects.
+### Construction Log

 This template is done fully in jetpack Compose using Kotlin.